-The miss_send_len field defines the number of bytes of each packet sent to the controller as a result of flow table miss when configured to generate packet-in messages.
+The miss_send_len field defines the number of bytes of each packet sent to the controller by the OpenFlow pipeline when not using an output action to the OFPP_CONTROLLER logical port, for example sending packets with invalid TTL if this message reason is enabled.
 If this field equals 0, the switch must send zero bytes of the packet in the ofp_packet_in message.
 If the value is set to OFPCML_NO_BUFFER the complete packet must be included in the message, and should not be buffered.